Post

 Engine

-• Symptoms: Loss of power, black smoke from the exhaust
+• Description/Symptoms: Whining noises from the turbocharger, loss of power, excessive black smoke from the exhaust.

 • Recalls: None Found